 - Minnesota research shows that an annual rate of 25 lb.
-S per acre is adequate for corn production on sandy soils, sulfur can either be broadcast and incorporated before planting or applied in a starter fertilizer at planting.
+S per acre is adequate for corn production on sandy soils.
+Sulfur can either be broadcast and incorporated before planting or applied in a starter fertilizer at planting.
 Use 25 lb.
 S per acre for broadcast applications.
 The rate can be reduced to 10-12 lb. per acre if S is applied in a starter fertilizer.

-When organic matter concentration exceeds 4.0% and corn follows soybean, the probability of a yield response to sulfur fertilization is low.
+- When organic matter concentration exceeds 4% and corn follows soybean, the probability of a yield response to sulfur fertilization is low.
 Research has shown a response is possible on glacial till soils, especially in cool springs on poorly drained soils.
 In these situations a low rate of ammonium thiosulfate (2-3.5 gal per acre, 6-10 lb.
 S) banded on the soil surface to the side of the seed row or 10 lbs of S broadcast may be warranted.

-When organic matter exceeds 4.0% and corn follows corn with large amounts of surface residue present, research has shown yield responses to S are also possible.
+- When organic matter exceeds 4% and corn follows corn with large amounts of surface residue present, research has shown yield responses to S are also possible.
 In these instances a band of 6-10 lb.
 S per acre or a broadcast application of 10-15 lb.
 S per acre is suggested.

 - Small grains may respond to S fertilization when grown on very sandy soils.
 For these soils, S can be broadcast at a rate of 20 lb. per acre and incorporated before planting or used at a rate of 10 lb. per acre in the row close to the seed.

-For alfalfa, red clover, and other forage legume production, all sources of S have had an equal effect on yield.
-Fertilizers which supply S in the sulfate form (SO4) are preferred for corn and small grain production.
+For alfalfa, red clover and other forage legume production, all sources of S have had an equal effect on yield.
+Fertilizers that supply S in the sulfate form (SO4) are preferred for corn and small grain production.
 Plants absorb S in the SO4 form.
 Elemental S must be converted to SO4-S before it is available to plants.
 This conversion takes time and is slowed by cool spring temperatures.